Ramifications of Re-Gaining Weight After FDL Surgery

 Non-Surgical Alternatives

-Liposuction helps remove localised fat deposits from the required regions but doesn’t treat skin laxity.
-On the other hand, non-invasive body contouring procedures can address accumulated fat and address some degree of skin laxity.
+Suction-assisted lipectomy (liposuction) helps remove localised fat deposits from the required regions but doesn’t treat skin laxity.
+On the other hand, non-invasive body contouring procedures like laser treatments can reduce accumulated fat and attend to some degree of skin laxity.

 These treatments pose less risk and recovery compared to invasive surgical treatments, but the results from these procedures tend to be more limited.